 Rank Professor of Engineering, University of Cambridge, Department of Engineering

-Paul Tucker is interested in taking PhD students.
+Paul Tucker is accepting applications for PhD students.

 Professor Paul Tucker is Rank Professor of Engineering and works within the Turbomachinery, Energy and Fluid Mechanics Division at the University of Cambridge.
 His key research interest is the computation of unsteady, turbulent, complex geometry aerodynamic flows.

-Prior to joining the University of Cambridge, Professor Tucker worked as a Professor in the Civil and Computational Engineering Centre in the University of Wales and as a Senior Lecturer in the Department of Engineering at the University of Warwick.
+Prior to joining the University of Cambridge, Professor Tucker worked as a Professor in the Civil and Computational Engineering Centre at the University of Swansea leading aerospace.
+Before this he was a Senior Lecturer in the Department of Engineering at the University of Warwick.
 He is an Associate Editor of the AIAA Journal and a Professorial Fellow at Murray Edwards College.
 Professor Tucker has supervised 14 PhD students and 2 MPhil to completion.